mikeckennedy/talk-python-in-production-devops-book/galleries/code-gallery/README.md

 # Code Gallery

 This gallery contains all the code blocks from the book.
 They are replicated here into a single location so that you can browse through them more easily.
+Note that the first few chapters don't have any code and thus do not appear here.

 ## Chapter 5: Running on Rust